You don't have to buy an annuity from your pension provider and it often pays to shop around. Call us for a quote and see how we compare.

 Money purchase (scheme).
 A pension scheme to which personal and employer contributions can be invested.
 At retirement the pension funds built up are used to provide retirement benefits.
 They are often referred to as defined contribution schemes and include all personal pension schemes.

 Negative (price) inflation.
 A general decrease in the price of goods and services often referred to as deflation.
-The Retail Prices Index (RPI) is the primary measure of inflation in the UK and will show as a negative figure during times of negative inflation (or deflation).
+The Retail Prices Index (RPI) is a measure of inflation in the UK and will show as a negative figure during times of negative inflation (or deflation).

 Open market option (OMO).
 The right to buy an annuity from a provider other than your current pension scheme provider.
 Often referred to as 'shopping around' for an annuity.